TheJesusFish/Retrotink-DV1-Profile-Repository/README.md

 - VRR
 - Genlock
 - Deep Color
+- Target Decimation Set to 1600 for all console cores

 This is the profile the creator uses.
 If your TV supports Deeep Color and VRR, you shoudl use it too.